NewLunarFire/SNES-Base/README.md

-# Example SNES Project
+# SNES Proejects

-This is an example project for SNES Assembly, that compiles into an SMC ROM file
+Those are basic SNES projects I am working on to familiraize myself with SNES assembly.

 It requires [WLA-DX](https://github.com/vhelin/wla-dx) by [Vile Helin](https://github.com/vhelin).

-Build with `make`.
-This will result in a **Greenspace.smc** file.
-If you run this file in an emulator, it should display a green background.
-If it doesn't, something went wrong.
+Build any project with `make`.
+It will result in an SMC file you can use in an emulator like ZSNES or Higan.

+Greenspace is a simple demo meant to validate that my environment is correctly setup.
+If it works displays a green screen.

+Checkered is a test I was doing with 16x16 background tiles.
+They weird setup got me scratching my head a bit.
+Each tile is composed of 4 squares with different shades of grey, giving a result that looks like a chess pattern.